-In addition to the general and specific risks set out in the IMT's current PDS, the following additional risks may apply to your investments in the Scheme:
+In addition to the general risks set out in the IMT's current PDS, the following risks may apply to your investments in the Scheme.
+Risks may negatively impact the IMT and your investment.

 Investment risk

 All investments carry investment risk.
 Different investments may carry different levels of risk, depending on the assets that make up the investment.